-3) providing pawnbroking services;
+- 3) providing pawnbroking services;

-4) providing services of exchanging a virtual currency against a fiat currency;

-5) providing a virtual currency wallet service;

-6) buying-in or wholesale of precious metals, precious metal articles or precious stones, except precious metals and precious metal articles used for production, scientific or medical purposes.

-(2) A person who holds the following is not subject to the authorisation obligation:

-1) authorisation granted by the Financial Supervision Authority;

-2) obligation to apply for the Financial Supervision Authority's authorisation under another Act;

-3) authorisation granted by the financial supervision authority of a contracting state of the European Economic Area based on which the person is authorised to operate in Estonia via a branch or across borders, provided that the Financial Supervision Authority has been notified of such operations, or

-4) who provides the services specified in subsection 1 of this section within the group.

-(3) In addition to the information required in the General Part of the Economic Activities Code Act, an application for authorisation must contain the following data and documents:

-1) the address of the place of provision of the service, including the website address;

-2) the name and contact details of the person in charge of provision of the service with regard to all the places of provision of the service specified in clause 1 of this subsection;

-3) where the undertaking that is a legal person has not been registered in the Estonian commercial register: the name of the owner of the undertaking, the owner's registry code or personal identification code (upon absence thereof, the date of birth), the seat or place of residence; the beneficial owner's name, personal identification code (upon absence thereof, the date of birth), the place of birth, and the address of the place of residence;

-4) the name, personal identification code (upon absence thereof, the date of birth), place of birth and the address of the place of residence of a member of the management body or a procurator of the service provider who is a legal person, unless the service provider is an undertaking registered in the Estonian commercial register;

-5) the rules of procedure and internal control rules drawn up in accordance with §§ 14 and 15 of this Act and, in the case of persons having specific duties listed in § 20 of International Sanctions Act, the rules of procedure and the procedure for verifying adherence thereto drawn up in accordance with § 23 of the International Sanctions Act;

-[RT I, 19.03.2019, 11 - entry into force 01.01.2020]

-6) the name, personal identification code (upon absence thereof, the date of birth), place of birth, citizenship, address of the place of residence, position, and contact details of the compliance officer appointed in accordance with § 17 of this Act;

-7) the name, personal identification code (upon absence thereof, the date of birth), place of birth, citizenship, the address of the place of residence, position and contact details of the person who is in charge of imposing the international financial sanction and who has been appointed by the undertaking in accordance with subsection 3 of § 20 of the International Sanctions Act;

-[RT I, 19.03.2019, 11 - entry into force 01.01.2020]
+- 4) providing a virtual currency service; [RT I, 31.12.2019, 2 entry into force 10.03.2020] 5) [Repealed RT I, 31.12.2019, 2 entry into force 10.03.2020] - 6) buying-in or wholesale of precious metals, precious metal articles or precious stones, except precious metals and precious metal articles used for production, scientific or medical purposes. - (2) A person who holds the following is not subject to the authorisation obligation: - 1) authorisation granted by the Financial Supervision Authority; - 2) obligation to apply for the Financial Supervision Authority's authorisation under another Act; - 3) authorisation granted by the financial supervision authority of a contracting state of the European Economic Area based on which the person is authorised to operate in Estonia via a branch or across borders, provided that the Financial Supervision Authority has been notified of such operations, or - 4) who provides the services specified in subsection 1 of this section within the group. - (3) In addition to the information required in the General Part of the Economic Activities Code Act, an application for authorisation must contain the following data and documents: - 1) the address of the place of provision of the service, including the website address; - 2) the name and contact details of the person in charge of provision of the service with regard to all the places of provision of the service specified in clause 1 of this subsection; - 3) where the undertaking that is a legal person has not been registered in the Estonian commercial register: the name of the owner of the undertaking, the owner's registry code or personal identification code (upon absence thereof, the date of birth), the seat or place of residence; the beneficial owner's name, personal identification code (upon absence thereof, the date of birth), the place of birth, and the address of the place of residence; - 4) the name, personal identification code (upon absence thereof, the date of birth), place of birth and the address of the place of residence of a member of the management body or a procurator of the service provider who is a legal person, unless the service provider is an undertaking registered in the Estonian commercial register; - 5) the rules of procedure and internal control rules drawn up in accordance with §§ 14 and 15 of this Act and, in the case of persons having specific duties listed in § 20 of the International Sanctions Act, the rules of procedure and the procedure for verifying adherence thereto drawn up in accordance with § 23 of the International Sanctions Act; - [RT I, 19.03.2019, 11 entry into force 01.01.2020] - 6) the name, personal identification code (upon absence thereof, the date of birth), place of birth, citizenship, address of the place of residence, position, and contact details of the compliance officer appointed in accordance with § 17 of this Act; - 7) the name, personal identification code (upon absence thereof, the date of birth), place of birth, citizenship, the address of the place of residence, position and contact details of the person who is in charge of imposing the international financial sanction and who has been appointed by the undertaking in accordance with subsection 3 of § 20 of the International Sanctions Act; [RT I, 19.03.2019, 11 - entry into force 01.01.2020]